 Stuff That Stays the Same

 All in all, just don’t expect true wireless earbuds to pack a superior sound as similarly priced regular wireless earbuds.
-Yes, they’re more expensive, but in this case the extra money does not translate to better performance.
+Yes, they’re pricier, but in this case, the additional money does not translate to better performance.

 Is It Worth It?

-So with all this in mind is it worth it to get true wireless earbuds?
+So with all this in mind, are true wireless earbuds worth investing in?

 Well, it depends.

-However, if you hate the feeling of wires on your neck, hate untangling cords, or you just want to experience the feeling of absolute freedom, you won’t regret getting these earbuds.
+However, if you don’t appreciate the feeling of wires on your neck, hate untangling cords, or just want to experience the feeling of absolute freedom, you won’t regret getting these earbuds.